wevbarker/Martensite/README.md

 **What are API keys?**

-If you've used ChatGPT through a web browser, you've been using OpenAI's consumer interface.
+If you've used *ChatGPT* through a web browser, you've been using *OpenAI*'s consumer interface.
 API keys let *Martensite* access the same AI models programmatically, directly from your computer.
 Unlike the web interface with a monthly subscription, API access is pay-as-you-go: you add funds to your account and pay only for what you use (typically a few cents per review).
-You'll need to create a developer account with at least one provider (OpenAI, Anthropic, or Google) and add payment information before generating API keys.
+You'll need to create a developer account with at least one provider (*OpenAI*, *Anthropic*, or *Google*) and add payment information before generating API keys.

 **How *Martensite* finds your keys:**